zmon1010/kendo-ui-core/docs/knowledge-base/reorder-grid-rows-using-buttons.md

 ## Description

-I have a Kendo UI Grid and my users need to be able to reorder rows.
-I'd like to add buttons to each row to move items up and down.
+I want to enable my users to reorder the Grid rows by adding buttons to each row to move items up and down.

-## Possible Solution
+## Solution

 To add buttons which enable the reordering of the Grid rows: